YanAlmeida/gsc-v1.5-adjustment/Documentation/index.rst

    Use <buildtype> value ``release``, ``debug`` or ``debugoptimized`` to compile Gramine in the corresponding mode.
 Default: ``release``.

-..
-  TODO: Drop `-d` option with GSC v1.6 release

-.. option:: -d, --debug

-   Compile Gramine with debug flags and debug output.

-   .. deprecated:: 1.5
-      Use :option:`--buildtype`.

-.. option:: -L

-   Compile Gramine with Linux PAL in addition to Linux-SGX PAL.
-If configured to use a prebuilt Gramine image, the image has to support this option.

 .. option:: --insecure-args

    Allow untrusted arguments to be specified at :command:`docker run`.
 Otherwise